 the type of the receving pointer

-must match the type specified with operator new
+must match the type specified with operator new;

-may fail, but this is normally of no concern to the
+new may fail, but this is normally of no concern to the

 programmer.
 In particular, the program does not have to test the success

-of the memory allocation, as is required for malloc
+of the memory allocation, as is required for malloc and

 friends.
-Section 8.2.2 delves into this aspect of new
+Section 8.2.2 delves into this aspect of new;

-delete
+delete returns void;

-a matching delete
+new a matching delete should eventually be

 executed, lest a